TheoW03/TheoW03/README.md

 I love game dev. and want a career out of it.

-current project - interpter for school. and my minecraft clone.
+current project - interpter for school. and my minecraft clone and Shank IM. which is the interpter for school but better

 also have a small interest in applied math